Why Shared State Breaks Multi-Agent Systems Past Three Agents

 )

-This is not primarily about security — it's about reducing the agent's action space to what's appropriate for its role.
-A smaller action space produces more reliable decisions.
-The researcher can't accidentally write a file; the writer can't accidentally search instead of writing; the supervisor can't accidentally execute domain actions that should go through a worker.
+I do not treat this primarily as a security measure.
+I use it to reduce the agent's action space to what is appropriate for its role.
+The researcher cannot accidentally write a file; the writer cannot accidentally search instead of writing; the supervisor cannot accidentally execute domain actions that should go through a worker.

 5. Failure detection and recovery

-The recovery primitive: if an agent hasn't responded within a timeout, the supervisor can re-route the request or escalate to HITL.
+The recovery primitive is straightforward: if an agent has not responded within a timeout, the supervisor can re-route the request or escalate to HITL.
 This requires that every request message has an id and that the supervisor maintains a registry of outstanding requests.

 import time